GorgeGJ/Post-secondary-application-and-tuition-fee/README.md

 https://data-planet.libguides.com/education
 This website provides statistics on number of applications received, number of staff (faculty and administrative) and also tuition fee.
-The public Dataset is from IPEDS(The Integrated Postsecondary Education Data System).
+The public dataset is from IPEDS(The Integrated Postsecondary Education Data System).
+Delta.public is a handy IPEDS dataset firstly analysed by DELTA COST PROJECT.
+The data is not first handed, but it is well formated.